Black business owner’s claim of racism in Walworth County moves to appeals court

 Neighbors’ most recent filing says the appeals court’s decision is of “grave importance.”

 If the evidence they have shared is not enough to prove discrimination, then what is?
-Neighbors' attorneys ask.
-They argue it’s not fair to require blatant acts, such as racially charged language, to prove discrimination.
+Neighbors’ attorneys ask.
+They argue it is not fair to require blatant acts, such as racially charged language, to prove discrimination.

 The appeal is under review.